Last Updated on Samuel Franklinby

 Cragheart Enhancements Detailed

 The Cragheart has one of the most broken enhancement options with Dirt Tornado able to have curse added to the top that gives you an area of effect curse that will dramatically reduce monster effectiveness throughout the scenario.
-Often referred to in the community as “Cursenado” saving up for this provides you with a powerful area of effect option that like your other area of effects excels in full party games where there are more enemies.
+Often referred to in the community as “Cursenado” saving up for this provides you with a powerful area of effect option that like your other area of effect actions excels in full party games where there are simply more enemies.
 This is not a cheap upgrade though so while it is the strongest if you plan to retire your Cragheart relatively early or find acquiring gold slow you’ll probably have more fun playing the Cragheart by grabbing other convenience enhancements as opposed to saving up for something you might only use a few times.

 Cragheart Items Detailed

 The Cragheart items are focused on addressing your movement weaknesses with Boots of Striding early and then augmenting that with options to buff your damage such as Minor Stamina Potion and Eagle-Eye Goggles as your core.
 These latter two items give you more consistent damage output while building up your foundation of perks and allow for some devastating back to back turns with some planning.
+For a melee focused Cragheart in particular the Iron Helmet can be a viable alternative given it can significantly cut down on damage received.